lnxusr1/query-commander/docs/installation/apache.md

     These instructions are targeted for Debian-based Linux distributions.
 Other distributions may require minor adjustments.

 !!! warning "Microsoft Windows Installations"
-    If you are installing on Windows you will at need to check the header in ```query-commander/src/code/index.py``` and be sure it points to a valid python interpreter and work your way out from there.
+    If you are installing on Windows you will at least need to check the header in ```query-commander/src/code/index.py``` and be sure it points to a valid python interpreter and work your way out from there.
 For more specific help then join in the discussions.

 ## Setup the Python Runtime Environment